Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 There are two types of copy aggregation:
 * copying local values into remote variables (`DstAggregator`)
 * copying remote values into local variables (`SrcAggregator`)

+The question of which aggregator do I need to use can sometimes trip people up.
+This is because the same operation could use either a source or destination aggregator depending on which locale is performing the operation.

+For example:
+> Let's say `x` is stored on `locale_i` and we want to copy `x` into a position on `locale_j`.
+Which aggregator do we use?
+It depends
+>
+> If `locale_i` is the one doing the computation, then `x` is a local value.
+Since we're viewing this from perspective of `locale_i`, positions on `locale_j` are remote.
+So we need a `DstAggregator` because we are putting a local value into a remote position.
+>
+> If instead `locale_j` is the one doing this computation, the position we want to write into is local.
+And from `locale_j`'s perspective `x` is remote.
+Since we're getting a remote value and writing it into a local position, we need a `SrcAggregator`.

 It's important to note copy aggregation will only work if at least one side is local.
 Both sides being remote (remote-to-remote aggregation) is not supported.